jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

     - **Transpluto**, also called Isis, as described by Theodor Landscheidt.

-    - **Carteret**: Vulcanus and Perpsephone, as proposed by Jean Carteret, will be available in a future release.
+    - **Carteret**: Vulcanus and Perpsephone, as proposed by Jean Carteret.

 ## Supported periods for calculations